 Untreated depression may be affecting your employees' lives—and your company's success.
 Our workplace program helps businesses lower costs and increase employee productivity.

-Untreated depression is common (10% of people) and leads to increased absenteeism, disability, and medical costs.
-In addition, depression is highly related to alcohol and drug abuse, among other problems.
+Depression is common, occurring in 10% of adults, and leads to increased absenteeism, disability leave, and medical costs.
+In addition, depression is the leading cause of suicide and is strongly related to alcohol and drug abuse, among other problems.

 "We need to have seminars like this at least on a quarterly basis."

 "I learned how to cope with stress in ways I hadn't tried before.
 It was a good class."

 "It was valuable to learn the difference between stress and more serious problems."